 For prices, booking and animal feeding times, please click here.

-Brooklands Zoo Pukekura Park New Plymouth
+Brooklands Zoo, Pukekura Park, New Plymouth

 Broadlands Zoo is very small.
 As it is a U-shape, you can stand on one side and look across to the other.